 In order for you to assess how well you are keeping up with the material, we will have several quizzes.
 These quizzes are non-cumulative and cover material from previous lectures, readings, and assignments as well as readings assigned for the current day.
-They are meant to be completed quickly and to assess your understanding of the current material, so that I can correct any points of confusions before the exams All quizzes will be given at the start of class.
-Your lowest quiz score will be dropped.
-It is not possible to make up a missed quiz; be sure to account for traffic or Metro delays when planning your trip to campus each day.
+The point of the quizzes is to review your understanding of the core concepts surrounding these lectures, and to begin to help you think of the topics in the way that will be tested during the exam.
+Many of the questions are T/F, but make sure you understand WHY the answer is true or false, because that is what will be tested in the exams.